-- (a) Giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance for the year then ended. - (b) Complying with Australian Accounting Standards report and the Industrial Relations Act 2016.
+- (a) Giving a true and fair view of the Group's financial position as at 30 June 2021 and of its financial performance for the year then ended. - (b) Complying with Tier 1 reporting requirements of the Australian Accounting Standards and the Industrial Relations Act 2016.